-&lt;sup>4 See Akhil Reed Amar, Fourth Amendment First Principles, 107 Harv.
-L. Rev. 757 (1994) (presenting and arguing for a "refurbished" Fourth Amendment, with reference to both the amendment's text and extensive analysis of the common law).
-But see Carpenter, 585 U.S. at 355-58 (Thomas, J., dissenting) (comparing "reasonable" as used in the text of the Fourth Amendment to the term's use and significance in the Katz test).
-"Suffice it to say, the Founders would be confused by this Court's transformation of their common-law protection of property into a 'warrant requirement' and a vague inquiry into 'reasonable expectations of privacy.'"
+4 See Akhil Reed Amar, Fourth Amendment First Principles, 107 Harv.
+L. Rev. 757, 761 (1994) (presenting and arguing for a "[r]efurbished" Fourth Amendment, through analysis of both the amendment's text and the common law).
+But see Carpenter, 585 U.S. at 355-58 (Thomas, J., dissenting) (comparing "reasonable" as used in the Fourth Amendment's text to the term's significance in the Katz test).
+"Suffice it to say, the Founders would be confused by this Court's transformation of their common-law protection of property into a 'warrant requirement' and a vague inquiry into 'reasonable expectations of privacy."
 Id. at 356-57.